Holi started with an invitation and ended with a laugh.

 When Prahlad showed unwavering devotion to Lord Vishnu, he emerged from the fire-trap set by Holika unscathed,this meant the defeat of good over evil.

-That’s the official story; I liked Viral’s explanation.
-It has been said Krishna was the reincarnation of Lord Vishnu and relished in pranks on the village girls.
+That’s the official story — I personally liked Viral’s explanation.
+Legend states that Krishna was the reincarnation of Lord Vishnu and relished in exacting pranks on the village girls.
 Soon these pranks spread to all the villagers.

-Viral pared it down, calling these pranks ‘joy’.
+Viral pared it down, by calling these pranks ‘joy’.